fbef0102/Game-Private_Plugin/L4D_插件/Survivor_人類/l4d_h_csm/readme.md

 * <details><summary>How does it work?</summary>

 	* Type ```!csm``` to open menu -> Choose l4d1 character or l4d2 character
+	* Can't change character if survivor is incap, hanging or pinned by infected
+		* Prevent bug and glitch
+	* When a player changes model, fixes attachments to their weapons.
+		* Dropping the weapon for 0.1 seconds and re-equipping
+		* Instead of removing weapons and recreate them
 	* Save player character with cookie.
 Player will have same character if rejoin server next time.
+	* You can change character in custom maps
 </details>

 * <details><summary>Notice</summary>